smjeffery22/learning_materials/c#/notes_c#.md

 - int type has min and max limits (-2147483648 to 2147483647)
   - If added to the max value, it overflows and carries on to the smallest negative number
+  - To avoid overflow, use `checked` keyword
+    - It will throw an exception
+    - Rarely used since other data type can be used

 ```C#
 int max = int.MaxValue;